-- Frequency of programs? - Best times of the year for outreach programs
+• Frequency of programs?

 The global outreach programs should be evaluated every .
-The Committee should obtain comments from ICANN stakeholders...
+For example, the Committee could make available surveys for SGs and Constituencies to distribute to new members so that they may indicate how they learned about ICANN and the GNSO.
+Such surveys also could be sent to new participants in GNSO working groups, from ICANN stakeholders...
 How else will the programs be evaluated for success???
 [Need some details and suggestions here]

+Deleted: The Committee should obtain comments

+Formatted: Highlight